sudorook/bmDCA/README.md

 xcode-select --install
 ```

-This may already have this installed.
+This may already be installed.

 Next, install Homebrew.
 From the [online instructions](https://brew.sh), run:
 ```